 Teresita “Tess” Florento Briones

-To send flowers in memory of Teresita Florento Briones, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Teresita Florento Briones, please visit our Heartfelt Sympathies Store.

 April 20.
 1951 – January 8, 2020